 Rutgers Biomedical and Health Sciences

 Aligned with Rutgers University–New Brunswick, the schools of Rutgers Biomedical and Health Sciences (RBHS) form the core of health sciences education at Rutgers.
-Six of the nine RBHS schools are located at Rutgers University–New Brunswick.
+Six of the eight RBHS schools are located at Rutgers University–New Brunswick.
 Among these are New Jersey’s most highly ranked medical school, oldest and most respected pharmacy school, and only school of public health.
 Faculty in these schools advance knowledge in their fields as they mentor students, helping them reach academic and professional goals.
 Undergraduates can pursue certificates or undergraduate degrees (some are offered online), participate in research experiences, and, in some cases, pursue a dual undergraduate degree and an advanced graduate or professional degree.

 Rutgers Biomedical and Health Sciences schools located at Rutgers University–New Brunswick: